-Operating revenues: Operating revenues include activities that have the characteristics of exchange transactions, such as (1) operating grants from CPB, (2) support from Montana State University-Billings, and (3) corporate memberships and underwriting.
+Operating revenues: Operating revenues include activities that have the characteristics of exchange transactions, such as (1) operating grants, (2) support from Montana State University-Billings, and (3) corporate memberships and underwriting.

-Non-operating revenues: Non-operating revenues include activities that have the characteristics of non-exchange transactions, such as gifts and contributions, state appropriations, and other revenue sources that are defined as non-operating revenues by GASB No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Government Entities that use Proprietary Fund Accounting, and GASB No. 34.
+Non-operating revenues: Non-operating revenues include activities that have the characteristics of non-exchange transactions, such as community service grants from CPB, gifts and contributions, state appropriations, and other revenue sources that are defined as non-operating revenues by GASB No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Government Entities that use Proprietary Fund Accounting, and GASB No. 34.